 From its inception in 1980, Gateway Seminary's campus in the Northwest, located in Vancouver, Washington, has been an integral part of the Seminary's commitment to contextualized theological education.
-The Pacific Northwest Campus (PNWC) combines theological education with a ministry emphasis in order to fulfill the Seminary's vision of shaping leaders who expand God's kingdom around the world.
+The Pacific Northwest campus (PNWC) combines theological education with a ministry emphasis in order to fulfill the Seminary's vision of shaping leaders who expand God's kingdom around the world.

 There exists a highly cooperative relationship between the Seminary and the Northwest Baptist Convention, which hosts the campus at their headquarters.
-The curriculum offered at the PNWC is identical to that of the other Gateway campuses for the Master of Divinity, Master of Theological Studies, and Diploma in Divinity.
+The curriculum offered at the PNWC is identical to that of the other Gateway campuses for the Master of Divinity, Master of Theological Studies, Master in Theological Essentials, Diploma in Divinity, Diploma in Theological Studies, and Diploma in Theological Essentials.
 Classes are offered in a variety of theological disciplines and are taught at times that are convenient for students (weekly classes are on Mondays only).
-Most courses are also offered via remote access for the convenience of our students spread across the Pacific Northwest.
-The Association of Theological Schools and the Western Association of Schools and Colleges have approved the PNWC to offer all requirements for the M.Div., M.T.S. and D.Min. degrees.
-We also have religious exempt status with the Washington Student Achievement Council
+Most courses are also offered via remote access for the convenience of our students spread across the Pacific Northwest or elsewhere.
+The Association of Theological Schools and the Western Association of Schools and Colleges have approved the PNWC to offer all requirements for the M.Div., M.T.S., M.T.E., and D.Min. degrees.
+We also have religious exempt status with the Washington Student Achievement Council.